forGGe/docs/_content/gateways/start/ttn-connector.md

 Yes.
 This protocol provides the following advantages over [Semtech's packet forwarder](https://github.com/Lora-net/packet_forwarder) reference implementation:

 1. When using TCP/IP, there is an open and more reliable connection with The Things Network as compared to UDP which suffers from congestion and firewalls.
-1. When using MQTT, we build on top of a proven and well-supported messaging protocol as compared to custom headers and breaking changes on message protocol level
+1. When using MQTT, we build on top of a proven and well-supported messaging protocol as compared to custom headers and breaking changes on message protocol level.
-1. When using authentication, we can identify gateways according to their ID and security key as compared to user-defined EUIs which deemed unreliable
+1. When using authentication, we can identify gateways according to their ID and security key as compared to user-defined EUIs which deemed unreliable.
-1. When using Protocol Buffers, we use proven and well-supported (un)packing and we are binary compatible with The Things Network back-end while minimizing payload and allow for protocol changes
+1. When using Protocol Buffers, we use proven and well-supported (un)packing and we are binary compatible with The Things Network back-end while minimizing payload and allow for protocol changes.

 ## Existing implementation

-There is the official Gateway Connector Library, which implements the protocol.
+There is the official [Gateway Connector Library](https://github.com/TheThingsNetwork/ttn-gateway-connector), which implements the protocol.
 Check it, if you don't want implement protocol from scratch.

 ## Bridges